RandomX42069/APasm/README.md

 # APasm

 ## What is APasm?
 - APasm is a library for coding and support Assembly in Python and you can directly interact with pure binary.
 APasm stands for "Avalon Python Assembly", notice something weird in the word "Avalon"?
 Its the library main name.
-APasm lastest version is 1.0.
+APasm latest version is 1.0.
 APasm support basic instructions from Assembly such as:
 - ADD
 - ADC
 - CLI